Regina 7.4 Calculation Engine

 regina::ModelLinkGraph Class Reference

-Represents an undirected 4-valent planar graph with a specific planar embedding.
+Represents an undirected 4-valent graph with a specific embedding in some closed orientable surface.
 More...

 #include <link/modellinkgraph.h>